 Tried this recipe?
 Give it a star rating below!

-- Preheat the oven to 180 Celsius / 360 Fahrenheit
+- Preheat the oven to 180 Celsius / 350 Fahrenheit.

-- Add dry ingredients plus the beaten egg to the mozzarella.
+- Add dry ingredients plus the beaten egg to the melted mozzarella mixture.
 Combine with a spatula, then knead with your hands until you have a smooth dough.
 Alternatively, mix in a stand mixer or food processor.

-Bake for ca 20 minutes or until lightly browned on top.
+- Bake for 20 minutes or until golden.